unicode-org/cldr/docs/ldml/tr35-personNames.md

 ## Formatting Process

-The patterns are in personName elements, which are themselves in a personNames container element.
-The following describes how the the formatter's locale interacts with the personName's locale, how the name patterns are chosen, and how they are processed.
+The patterns are in **personName** elements, which are themselves in a **personNames** container element.
+The following describes how the formatter's locale interacts with the personName's locale, how the name patterns are chosen, and how they are processed.

 The details of the XML structure behind the data referenced here are in [XML Structure](#xml-structure).

 The formatting process may be refined in the future.
 In particular, additional data may be added to allow further customization.

+The term **maximal likely locale** used below is the result of using the [Likely Subtags](tr35.md#Likely_Subtags) data to map from a locale to a full representation that includes the base language, script, and region.

 ### Derive the name locale